-Since inception and over the last 10 years and five-year periods the Fund has outperformed its benchmark.
+Since inception and over the last 10 years the Fund has outperformed its benchmark and over the last five-year period it has performed in line with its benchmark.
 The fund has provided returns significantly in excess of CPI inflation for all three periods.
 The Fund experiences periods of underperformance in pursuit of its objective of creating long-term wealth for investors, without taking on greater risk of loss than the global stock market.
 The maximum drawdown and lowest annual return numbers, in the 'Performance net of all fees and expenses' table, show that the Fund has successfully reduced downside risk in periods of negative market returns.